Get insider access

 No

-The Acer Nitro XV275K has incredible accuracy before calibration in the sRGB mode.
-Setting Color Space to 'sRGB' locks colors well to the sRGB color space, and colors and the white balance have minimal inaccuracies.
-The color temperature is also close to the 6500K target, and gamma follows the sRGB curve well, but some dark scenes are too dark.
-Unfortunately, using the 'sRGB' Color Space setting locks other settings, including Contrast and Black Boost.
-So, if you want to use those settings, you need to change Color Space to something else, which results in oversaturated colors.
+The Acer Nitro XV275K P3biipruzx monitor has incredible accuracy before calibration in the sRGB Color Space mode.
+It locks colors well to the sRGB color space, and colors and the white balance have minimal inaccuracies.
+The color temperature is also close to the 6500K target, and gamma follows the sRGB curve well, but some dark scenes are off.
+Setting Color Space to 'sRGB' locks some picture settings, which you can see below, but using another picture results in more oversaturated colors.

 9.5